mrkurt/heroku-buildpack-coffeescript/README.md

 The buildpack will detect your app as Coffeescript if it detects a file matching `src/*.coffee` in your project root.
 It will use NPM to install your dependencies, and vendors a version of the Node.js runtime into your slug.
 The `node_modules` directory will be cached between builds to allow for faster NPM install time.

-You must include Coffeescript in your `package.json`; the buildpack does not install Coffeescript automatically in order to allow you to specify your own Coffeescript version.
+You must include Coffeescript in your `package.json`.
+The buildpack does not install Coffeescript automatically in order to allow you to specify your own Coffeescript version.

+Compiled javascript is written to the `target` directory in the slug.
+Your `Procfile` should reference these compiled files like so:

+    web: node target/app.js

 Node.js and npm versions
 ------------------------